adrianhurt/play-multidomain-seed/README.md

 The corresponding plugin needs to be active in file `project/plugins.sbt`.

 The common CoffeeScript files are in the subproject `common`, within the folder `modules/common/app/assets/javascripts`.
 And the specific code for each subproject will be added within its corresponding folder `modules/[subproject]/app/assets/javascripts/`.
-Take care with possible namespace problems while running the whole project, so it's better to put any file within a subfolder.

 To access to the compiled file you simply have to reference to its JS equivalent:

-    <script src="@routes.Assets.versioned("javascripts/web/main.js")"></script>
+    <script src="@routes.Assets.js("main.js")"></script>

-For more information, go to the documentation page about [CoffeeScript](http://www.playframework.com/documentation/2.3.x/AssetsCoffeeScript).
+For more information, go to the documentation page about [CoffeeScript](http://www.playframework.com/documentation/2.4.x/AssetsCoffeeScript).

 ### LESS